kaisenlinux/manpages-dev/category/TCP/socat.md

               Reads and writes history from/to <filename> (example).

        noprompt
               Since  version 1.4.0, socat per default tries to determine a prompt - that is then passed to the readline call - by remembering the last incomplete line of the output.
 With this option, socat does not pass a prompt to readline, so it begins line editing in the first column of the terminal.

        noecho=<pattern>
-              Specifies a regular pattern for a prompt that prevents the following input line from being displayed on the screen and from being added  to  the  his‐ tory.
+              Specifies a regular pattern for a prompt that prevents the following input line from being displayed on the screen and from being added to the history.
 The prompt is defined as the  text  that  was  output  to  the  readline  address  after  the lastest newline character and before an input character was typed.
-The pattern is a regular expression, e.g.  "^[Pp]assword:.*$" or "([Uu]ser:|[Pp]assword:)".
+The pattern is a regular expression, e.g.
+              "^[Pp]assword:.*$" or "([Uu]ser:|[Pp]assword:)".
 See regex(7) for details.  (example)

        prompt=<string>
               Passes the string as prompt to the readline function. readline prints this prompt when stepping through the history.
-If this string matches a constant prompt issued by an interactive program on the other socat address, consistent look and feel can be achieved.
+If this string matches a constant prompt issued by an inter‐ active program on the other socat address, consistent look and feel can be achieved.

        APPLICATION option group

        This group contains options that work at data level.
 Note that these options only apply to the "raw" data transferred by socat, but not to protocol data used by addresses like PROXY.

        cr     Converts the default line termination character NL (’\n’, 0x0a) to/from CR (’\r’, 0x0d) when writing/reading on this channel.

        crnl   Converts  the  default line termination character NL (’\n’, 0x0a) to/from CRNL ("\r\n", 0x0d0a) when writing/reading on this channel (example).
 Note: socat simply strips all CR characters.

        ignoreeof
               When EOF occurs on this channel, socat ignores it and tries to read more data (like "tail -f") (example).

        readbytes=<bytes>
               socat reads only so many bytes from this address (the address provides only so many bytes for transfer and pretends to be at EOF afterwards).
 Must be greater than 0.

        lockfile=<filename>
               If lockfile exists, exits with error.
 If lockfile does not exist, creates it and continues, unlinks lockfile on exit.